tapaswenipathak/linux-kernel-stats/README.md

 It is important to keep in mind that the data collected by the linux-kernel-stats project is based on the publicly available data.

 Note on data source from (kbd and erofs-utils):
 > The source repository used (kbd and erof-utils) for the linux kernel versions were not the official ones.
-As a result, we were unable to obtain results for some versions in those sources, using the scripts provided in this repository.
-We are currently working on updating the scripts to work with the official repository, and we apologize for any inconvenience this may cause.
+As a result, it was not possible to obtain results for some versions using the scripts provided in this repository.
+The scripts are being updated to work with the official repository.
+The work is still in progress and it will be updated in the future.

 ### Usage:
 To run the scripts, navigate to the root directory of the repository and execute the `make` command.